Fazendaaa/AnilistBot/README.md

 * Staffs
 * etc

+All of the data about it is fetched from [Anilist](http://anilist.co/) and [Anichart](http://anichart.net/).

 More than this it also notifies you when new episodes are released and lets you have a watch and a read list of it.

-### Disclaimer
+## Disclaimer
-By default all the commands are in English, but you can see if the same command is available in your language.
+1. By default all the commands are in English, but you can see if the same command is available in your language;
+2. [JoshStar](https://github.com/joshstar) was kind to [allow](https://github.com/AniList/ApiV2-GraphQL-Docs/issues/50#event-1794658906) me to store the translated info about the content in different languages, improving the user experience.

 # How to use it
 First of all, talk to [@AnilistBot](http://t.me/anilistbot).